Sealioning: Description

-The sealioner feigns ignorance and politeness while making relentless demands for answers and evidence (while often ignoring or sidestepping any evidence the target has already presented), under the guise of "just trying to have a debate", so that when the target is eventually provoked into an angry response, the sealioner can act as the aggrieved party, and the target presented as closed-minded and unreasonable.
+The "sealioner" feigns ignorance and politeness while making relentless demands for answers and evidence (while often ignoring or sidestepping any evidence their target has already presented), under the guise of "just trying to have a debate", so that when the target is eventually provoked into an angry response, the sealioner can act as the aggrieved party, and the target presented as closed-minded and unreasonable.
 Another maneuver of sealioning is the "Just Asking Questions" tactic, which frames false or misleading statements in the form of questions.
 Sealioning has been described as "incessant, bad-faith invitations to engage in debate".
 Sealioning can be performed by an individual or by a group acting in concert.

 An essay in the collection Perspectives on Harmful Speech Online, published by the Berkman Klein Center for Internet & Society at Harvard, noted:

 Rhetorically, sealioning fuses persistent questioning—often about basic information, information easily found elsewhere, or unrelated or tangential points—with a loudly-insisted-upon commitment to reasonable debate.
 It disguises itself as a sincere attempt to learn and communicate.
 Sealioning thus works both to exhaust a target's patience, attention, and communicative effort, and to portray the target as unreasonable.
 While the questions of the "sea lion" may seem innocent, they're intended maliciously and have harmful consequences.